civican/legisinfo/44-1/bills/C-61/bill_text.md

 ### Section 42

-On the fifth anniversary of the day on which this section comes into force, the Minister must, in consultation and cooperation with First Nation governing bodies, cause a review of the provisions and operation of this Act to be conducted, and the Minister must cause a report of the review to be tabled in each House of Parliament before the sixth anniversary of the day on which this section comes into force.
+On the fifth anniversary of the day on which this section comes into force, the Minister must, in consultation and cooperation with First Nations, cause a review of the provisions and operation of this Act to be conducted **according to jointly developed criteria**, and the Minister must cause a report of the review to be tabled in each House of Parliament before the sixth anniversary of the day on which this section comes into force.

 ## Coordinating Amendment